raia

 Inputs

-Define expected parameters (e.g., email
+Define expected parameters (e.g., email, user_id, date)

 Outputs